wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 1. Download the sample application from this [link](https://github.com/Achintha444/guardio-insurance-sample-application/archive/main.zip).
 2. Extract the content of the zip file.
-3. Open the config.json file found in the **{SAMPLE_APP_HOME}/guardio-insurance-sample-application-main** directory and configure the following properties.
+3. Open the `config.json` file found in the `<SAMPLE_APP_HOME>/guardio-insurance-sample-application-main` directory and configure the following properties:

     ``` json
     "WSO2IS_HOST": <Identity Server URL>,